 Should I use my Gmail or an academic email address when giving contact details?
 How strictly are deadlines enforced?
 Are there any ways of saving myself some time?
-AllHires' Amy Elderfield has the answers.
+The team at AllHires has the answers.

 No one wants to work in vain.
-Gaining a training contract is hard and an application takes hours to complete, so don't miss out because of silly avoidable mistakes.
+Gaining a training contract is hard and an application takes hours to complete, so don't miss out because of mistakes you can easily avoid.

-Whether you are new to online application forms or a seasoned pro, it is worth remembering that it only takes a few silly mistakes to make your application form look bad.
-Some of the tips in this article may seem like obvious statements to make, but given the number of panicked calls we get (particularly just before the deadline) it seems worthwhile to reiterate!
+Whether you are new to online application forms or a seasoned pro, it’s worth remembering that it takes only a few silly mistakes to make your application form look bad.
+Some of the tips in this article may seem like obvious statements to make but given the number of panicked calls we get (particularly just before the deadline) it seems worthwhile to reiterate!

 Check your junk folder and spam settings

 When you have chosen your email address remember that up to 80% of emails are spam and so email providers have tightened junk filters.
 Gmail junk folders need to be reviewed within 30 days – after this they are automatically deleted.
-Don't miss an important email.
+Don't miss an important email by not checking your spam folder.
 On some settings, Outlook’s security also deletes suspected junk mail before you can check it.

 Verify your email address

 At AllHires we send a verification email to you upon registration so that you can validate your account, and many other application systems do the same.
 Automated emails like this are often filtered into junk folders, so it’s important to check there as above (don’t worry though, you can also request a new link is sent via your homepage if you need to!).
-You should do this with plenty of time before the deadline to avoid any last-minute panics.
+You should verify your email address with plenty of time before the deadline to avoid any last-minute panics.

 Check and check again

-I am absolutely useless at proofing my own work.
+We’re all sometimes useless at proofing our own work.
 This is not an excuse for not doing it, especially if a major job requirement is good attention to detail or concise writing style.
-It is vital that you check your applications for typos because the graduate recruiter certainly will.
-If you can, find a willing volunteer in a parent, friend or flatmate ask them to read over it with a fresh pair of eyes.
+It’s vital that you check your applications for typos because the graduate recruiter certainly will.
+If you can, find a willing volunteer in a parent, friend or flatmate and ask them to read over it with a fresh pair of eyes.

 Sleep on it

 Take your time!
 Start your applications early and then give yourself some breathing space.
-It is funny how something sounds amazing the first time around and makes absolutely no sense in the cold light of day.
-Always ask yourself, "Is my answer interesting?" and remember on this second read-through that you want to stand out from the crowd.
+It’s funny how something sounds amazing the first time around and makes absolutely no sense in the cold light of day.
+Always ask yourself, "Is my answer interesting?" and remember on your second read-through that you want to stand out from the crowd.
 If you are bored, the chances are that the recruiter will be too.